Scholastic

 FAQ'S

-Scholastic Reading Counts is a program designed to encourage self-paced, independent reading.
-It is very similar to the Accelerated Reader program your child may have participated in previously.
+Reading Counts is a program designed to encourage self-paced, independent reading.

 Although many of the quizzes available are for our school library books, the listing is NOT limited to our school library selection.
-Quizzes may be available for books from my classroom library, the public library, or your child's home library.
+Quizzes may be available for books from your teacher's classroom library, the public library, or your child's home library.

-Click the "SEARCH" link below to see if a book you'd like to read has a Reading Counts quiz available.
-The quiz listing is organized alphabetically, by book title.
+Click the "SEARCH" link below, to go directly to Book Expert Online Reading Counts!
+Search page, to see if a book you'd like to read has a Reading Counts quiz available.
+The quiz listing may be searched by book title, book author, genre, etc. and will be updated with new quizzes on a monthly basis.
 Happy Reading!

 MY CHILD READ A BOOK.
 NOW WHAT?

-- Once your child has completed reading a book he/she has selected, a multiple-choice quiz is taken on our classroom computers.
-Time is provided EVERY day in our classroom to take quizzes.
+Once your child has completed reading a book he/she has selected, a multiple-choice quiz is taken on our classroom Chromebooks or computers.
+Time is provided EVERY day in classrooms to take quizzes.

-- Point goals are set in our classroom each marking period.
+* Point goals are set by grade level each marking period.

 MY CHILD IS REPEATEDLY FAILING QUIZZES.
 WHY MIGHT THIS HAPPEN?